Bachelor of Science in Geosciences

 Geosciences Major, Bachelor of Science (BS)

 Geoscientists study the Earth and our relationship to it by providing opportunities to observe natural processes in action.
 By applying knowledge of the forces that are constantly reshaping our planet, one can seek to reconstruct the past and anticipate the future.
-You can benefit society by understanding our planet and the life it sustains.
+Students can benefit society by understanding our planet and the life it sustains.
 Employed in a wide spectrum of academic, industrial, and government positions, geoscientists can be found collecting samples from the moon, the ocean floor, and active lava flows.
 They discover and manage resources, consult on engineering and environmental issues, conduct research, teach, write, and use Geographic Information Systems (GIS) to make positive change.

-Career Opportunities can include: Geotechnical and environmental fields, Hydrology, economic geology, GIS, energy companies, Governmental regulation and natural resource departments, and public health.
+Career opportunities can include: Geotechnical and environmental fields, Hydrology, economic geology, GIS, energy companies, Governmental regulation and natural resource departments, and public health.

 Required Science Core: 15